knative/docs/blog/releases/announcing-knative-v0-19-release.md

 ### Highlights

-- All components built by Knative are now multi architecture incuding `arm64` which is the architecture used in ARM based machines like the [Raspberry pi](https://www.raspberrypi.org/).
+- All components built by Knative are now multi architecture including `arm64` which is the architecture used in ARM based machines like the [Raspberry pi](https://www.raspberrypi.org/).
 - The monitoring bundle has been removed and the git repository archived.
 - Improvements for cold start by adding a scale down delay.
 - No longer mounting `/var/log` this allows certain images like `docker.io/nginx` that use this directory to be use as Knative Service.